 What Does Coop Due Diligence Include?

 When you are purchasing a coop unit in New York City, it is important to do thorough due diligence.
-Due diligence includes a review of the Offering Plan, house rules, Building by Laws, the last two years of building financials, and building board minutes.
-A knowledgeable and experienced real estate attorney can navigate you through due diligence findings and advise on the risks involved, so you can make an educated decision as a purchaser.
+Due diligence includes a review of the Offering Plan, house rules, Building By-Laws, the last two years of building financials, and building board minutes.
+A knowledgeable and experienced real estate attorney can guide you through due diligence findings and advise on the risks involved, empowering you to make an educated decision as a purchaser.

 How Often Does the Board Reject Applicants?